 In This Article

 A Cricut is a great tool for making custom presents or personalizing items you have around the home, and it couldn’t be easier to use.
-With the help of its Print Then Cut feature you can easily learn how to make stickers with Cricut at home in colorful, creative varieties.
+If you’re using a Cricut Maker, Cricut Joy, Cricut Explore Air, or another machine with the help of its Print Then Cut stickers feature you can easily learn how to make custom stickers with Cricut at home in colorful, creative varieties.

-The Print Then Cut method involves printing the sticker design onto sticker paper and then cutting the sticker out with your Cricut machine.
-Below you’ll find step-by-step instructions on how to make stickers with the help of Print Then Cut.
+The Print Then Cut method involves printing the sticker design onto sticker paper using a printable image and then cutting the sticker out with your Cricut machine.
+Below you’ll find step-by-step instructions on how to make sheets of stickers with the help of Print Then Cut.

 Print Then Cut is a super simple method of cutting around designs that have been printed on your home printer.
 After your images have been printed out on your inkjet printer you can then cut them out with your Cricut.